cybertron10/How-to-Hunt/OTP Bypass/readme.md

 ```
 In PHP, your otp is 123456 you can try replacing parameters with otp[]=12356.
 Another example if the backend accepts JSON: {"userid": "x123", "otp":"123456"}then we change it to {"userid": "x123", "otp":[]}

-BruteForcingOTP

-Otp is checked at client side and returned in response
 ```

 # Reference